-The discount rate used to measure the total pension liability was 4.22%.
+The discount rate used to measure the total pension liability was 3.83% at the current measurement date from 4.22% at the prior measurement date.
 The discount rate was determined using the current assumed rate of return until the point where the plan fiduciary net position is negative.
-Using the current contribution rates, a negative position happens in 2022 for 2014.
-For years after 2021, a discount rate of 4.11% is used.
-This rate is equal to the last Bond Buyer 20-Bond Go Index rate for September.
+Using the current contribution rates, a negative position happens in 2018 for 2015.
+For years after 2018, a discount rate of 3.87% is used.
+This rate is based on the Bond Buyer General Obligation 20-year Municipal Bond Index for September.